microsoft/semantic-kernel/dotnet/src/Connectors/Connectors.Memory.Kusto/README.md

 ## Important Notes

 ### Cosine Similarity
-As of now, cosine similiarity is not built-in to Kusto.
+As of now, cosine similarity is not built-in to Kusto.
 A function to calculate cosine similarity is automatically added to the Kusto database when the first collection is created.
 This function (`series_cosine_similarity_fl`) is not removed.
 You might want to delete it manually if you stop using the Kusto database as a semantic memory store.